superpollo2/hoja_de_vida/README.md

 Hello, my name is Laura, a systems engineer in training and this is my curriculum.
-🎆🎊🎉 First, it's good that you are here!!!
+🎆🎊🎉 First, it's good that you are here!!!!

 🖥💻This project is created in Next.js using TypeScript and Tailwind